America’s Oldest Ice Cream Company Calls Pennsylvania Home

-As America’s oldest ice cream company, we have been in business for 156 years.
+As America’s oldest ice cream company, we have been in business for more than 150 years.
 While we stay true to the brand’s heritage, we’re also constantly innovating.
 We are excited to roll out a new pint package later this year.
 Whether it’s adding digital menus at our storefront or adding new flavors like Pomegranate Blueberry Chocolate Chunk, we carefully consider every change we make to ensure that it will keep the business running for generations to come.

 Why are you proud to be a Pennsylvania small business owner?

 Our company is PA Preferred, and all of our dairy comes from Pennsylvania farmers.
 We also have a warehouse in Pennsylvania and ship our products to customers across the state.

 Philadelphia is a historic hub for ice cream.
 Many old school ice cream brands and innovations have come from this city.
 If you’re in the ice cream industry, Pennsylvania is the place to be.
 With the resources available and the community here, we are well-poised to expand into other markets across the country and globe.

 To learn more about Bassetts Ice Cream, visit bassettsicecream.com and them on Facebook and Twitter.
 Learn more about Pennsylvania’s dairy industry by visiting dced.pa.gov.
 To stay up-to-date on all Pennsylvania news, follow us on Twitter, LinkedIn, Facebook, and sign up for our monthly e-newsletter.